 Important: Removing a wallet will delete any past transactions imported through the API.
 Make sure you have a backup before proceeding.
 You can also export your transaction history from CoinTracker before making changes.

-- Sign in to CoinTracker, and go to the Wallets page.
+- Sign in to CoinTracker and go to the Wallets page.

 - Locate the exchange or wallet from your list.

-- Select Remove exchange/wallet.
+- Select Remove exchange or Remove wallet.

 Step 3: Format the exchange CSV for CoinTracker